 1. How will the web application actually create a embedded hardware design?

-A user will use have a requirement editor where the left menu will contain the component menu containing processors/microcontrollers, commonly used peripherals such as ethernet, usb , displays, different type of memories , GPIO's, ADC's, connectors etc. A user will drag and drop components to the canvas and describe the power requirement for the board.
-The power input can be have values from 3V to 26V assuming one power input only.
+A user will use have a requirement editor where the left menu will contain the component menu containing processors/microcontrollers, commonly used peripherals such as ethernet, usb , displays, different type of memories , GPIO's, ADC's, connectors etc. A user can select components, processors and describe the power requirement for the board.
+The power input can be have values from 3V to 26V assuming one power input only or it can be battery powered applications.

 Here is the feature list that the application can support at the moment: